RUGSoftEng/2018-Hestia-Web/backend/README.md

 The second function available at the '/' route of /servers allows a posting of a new server to the database.
 This function expects a SERVER model which is then posted to the database.
 If this is successful, a message will be returned with the new server in the payload.

 ### /servers/<string:id>
 This endpoint extends from the /servers/, but adds the ability to query a single server based on the identitification of the (user) that requested.
 When an authenticated user needs to communicated with a specific server, they will pass the server id into the argument of the endpoint.
 For example, an authenticated user wishes to get from server with id="54a8c4h".
-They will send a request through the endpoint /servers/54a8c4h/ point.
+They will send a request through the endpoint /servers/54a8c4h/.

 #### get
 The get function acts like before and fetches the server as an object from the database.
 This is then returned as a JSON object.